 Originally, access control to the medium (MAC - Medium Access Control) was a key issue.
-The CSMA/CD technique used in ethernet is not ideal, it doesn't prevent collisions and, as such, has low efficiency under heavy traffic.
+The CSMA/CD technique used in ethernet is not ideal, it doesn't avoid collisions and, as such, results in low efficiency under heavy traffic.

-In early versions these networks were made of a coaxial cable to which all nodes were connected (bus topology), the most important variants were:
+The early Ethernet networks were based on a coaxial cable to which all nodes were connected (bus topology), the most important variants were:

-Thick Ethernet - 10base5 - 10 Mbps / Digital Signal / maximum 500 m bus length Thin Ethernet - 10base2 - 10 Mbps / Digital Signal / maximum 180 m bus length
+Thick Ethernet - 10base5 - 10 Mbps / Digital Signal(1) / maximum 500 m bus length Thin Ethernet - 10base2 - 10 Mbps / Digital Signal(1) / maximum 180 m bus length